shout("hey")

 Konstantin "Stan" Wohlwend, life is great.

-Previously Google, Jane Street, Y Combinator (W23).
+Previously Google, Jane Street, Y Combinator (W23, S24).

-Now I just build things.
+Now I build open-source authentication. stack-auth.com

 Konstantin "Stan" Wohlwend